Virakal/Dingle-Wars-Site/content/Session/Session 1.md

 We look down from an observation deck and notice that the [Lady Finger](/Plot/Lady%20Finger) has exploded and little is left.

-Luca guesses a Nemoidian is behind it.
-We try to investigate and notice a maintenance guy going through a door (missed why that's relevant?).
+Luca guesses a Gamorrean is behind it.
+We try to investigate and notice a maintenance guy going through a door (TODO: missed why that's relevant?).
 Vyna tries to send their droid through the door to investigate which gets us noticed by a security droid.
 Luca wanders away trying to distract the droid and slips into the crowd.

 The rest of us start trying to open the door.
 Vyna and Fridge start working on it while Mishy blocks the view.
 Prashap starts jizzing out on a flute he assembled from his bag to distract the crowd.